anumfatima427/Skin_Lesion_Classification_Project/README.md

-# Skin Lesion Classification using DenseNet121
+# Skin Lesion Classification using Deep Learning

 This repository contains the code and trained models for the classification of skin lesions, based on the filtered ISIC 2019 dataset.